skyzh/BPlusTree/README.md

 ## Implementations

+`BTree.cpp` is automatically generated with source file from `src/` folder.
+For original implementation, you should refer to `src/`.

 Container: some basic containers implementation including `Vector` and `Set`.

 LRU: least recently used cache, eliminating memory usage when processing huge chunks.